Aug 15, 2022

 • Oregano – Oregano is commonly used to flavor Greek dishes like meats, salads or vegetables.
 I prefer to use fresh oregano in addition to kosher salt, ground black pepper and garlic powder.
 In a pinch, one teaspoon of dried oregano can be used in place of the fresh oregano.

-How to Make Lemon Roasted Potatoes
+How to Make Lemon Roasted Potatoes (Step-by-Step)

-lemon mixture for Lemon Roasted Potatoes
+lemon mixture for Lemon Roasted Potatoes.

 Step 1: Make the lemon mixture.